Moore tells supporters 'battle is not over' in Senate race | New Country 923

 “I also wanted to let you know that this battle is NOT OVER!” he wrote.

 Democrat Doug Jones on Tuesday defeated Moore by about 20,000 votes, or 1.5 percent, according to unofficial returns.
-But Moore has not yet conceded the heated Alabama race to fill the seat that previously belonged to U.S. Attorney General Jeff Sessions.
+But Moore, who has been accused of sexual misconduct with teenage girls when he was in his 30s, has not yet conceded the heated Alabama race to fill the seat that previously belonged to U.S. Attorney General Jeff Sessions.

 Moore told supporters that the race was “close” and some military and provisional ballots had yet to be counted.
 Those are expected to be counted next week.